 Legislative agenda for the 2024 session

 We have heard from our Hawaiʻi hospices that an administrative adjustment is needed in our current POLST law.
-We have created a bill for the 2024 Legislative session to address the issue.
+We have created and passed a bill in the 2024 Legislative session to address the issue.

 This will help to improve access to POLST, especially for some of the most vulnerable patients in hospice care.
 It will bring us in line with other states and will not decrease the integrity or importance of POLST.
 Nor will it affect the current wording of our Hawaiʻi POLST Form.

-A team from Kōkua Mau has been working on this with Senator Moriwakiʻs office since December.
-Please visit our legislative webpage for step-by-step details and how you can submit testimony to support this administrative change to make and updated POLST available for all in hospice care.
+A team from Kōkua Mau has been working on this with Senator Moriwakiʻs office since December 2023.
+Please visit our webpage for step-by-step details and how you can submit testimony to support this administrative change to make an updated POLST available for all in hospice care.

 Kōkua Mau Legislative Activities – 2019